Platoniq/wilder-journal/_articles/en/david-cabo.md

 ## **How can we ensure that citizens also have enough time for research, education, participation, politicisation, deliberation...?**

 I myself find it difficult, so I don't dare to give advice.
 I myself sometimes waste a lot of time and get distracted.
 In that sense, there is a podcast series ([Musing Mind, by Oshan Jarow](https://www.musingmind.org/#podcast)) that focuses on how the economic, political and cultural system shapes your own consciousness, your ability to do and think.
 Your own forms are subject to the structure around you, i.e. society shapes you.
 This system is what pushes you to a certain type of consumption and also conditions the tools with which you communicate.
 For example, the fact that political discourse has moved from the written press to television and then to social networks also conditions the type of message that reaches you.
 If you try to condense your message in TikTok, you have to sell it in a certain way, you have to make it entertaining.

+{% quote { "author": "David Cabo" } %}If your jobs are precarious and your contracts are short, your thoughts turn to "I have to find a job next week", and you don't have the peace of mind required to think about deeper things{% endquote %}

 Coming back to the question, I don't know what the solution is.
 I guess the first step is to be aware of the extent to which your thinking and opinions are conditioned by this economic, political and cultural system.
 If your jobs are precarious and your contracts are short, your thinking is directed towards "I have to find a job next week", and you don't have the peace of mind required to think about deeper things.
 There are also studies that show that people who have little money, who are in a situation of poverty or if they do not have a certain stability, have a less profound capacity to think, as they owe their concentration to day-to-day concerns.
 And then you have to know how to use that capacity and not let it get diluted into "I've been looking at cats on Instagram for three hours", which happens to all of us sometimes.
 I guess the key is to find a balance.